tomvanbraeckel/yamcs.github.com/running.md

         $ sudo chmod +x /usr/local/bin/docker-compose

 Verify correct installation by running <tt>docker-compose -v</tt>.
 Any problems related to this latest command usually have to do with either not having started the docker daemon (for some platforms this is automatically configured, for others not), or by not having added your user to the <tt>docker</tt> group.
-Please ask a yamcs developer for further assistance specific to your platform if you get stuck on this.
+Please ask a Yamcs developer for further assistance specific to your platform if you get stuck on this.

 ## Run Yamcs and the Simulator

 With all the preparations done, we now get to run a Yamcs instance in a box (well, container).

 1. Get the YSS configuration.
-You have the choice between two different configurations:
+You have the choice between two different configurations.
+If you're unsure, pick the first:

     * A 5Hz Launch &amp; Landing simulator